3D lane markings for road safety

-CASR is conducting a trial of a novel design of 3D-looking lane markings at selected sites around the Adelaide metropolitan area.
-This novel lane marking design aims at inducing motorists to become aware of a change in the road environment while they are transitioning into a low-speed area (speed limit of 40 km/h) with high pedestrian activity.
+CASR is undertaking a groundbreaking trial of 3D lane markings to improve road safety.
+A novel design of 3D-looking lane markings is being trialled at selected sites around the Adelaide metropolitan area.
+This 3D marking design aims at inducing motorists to become aware of a change in the road environment while they are transitioning into a low-speed area (speed limit of 40 km/h) with high pedestrian activity.

 The whole idea is to use this 3D perception to attract motorists’ attention and provide an effective visual ‘heads-up’ of an incumbent change in the road environment ahead.